shuangyinli/ECG-DiReNet/README.md

 # ECG-DiReNet

-## Why Use ECG-DiReNet for ECG Generation and Atrial Substrate Prediction?
+## Why Use ECG-DiReNet for The diagnosis of atrial substrate status?

-The assessment of atrial substrate status is critical for cardiac patients, but current methods are often expensive, invasive, and complex.
+The diagnosis of atrial substrate status is critical for cardiac patients, but current methods are often expensive, invasive, and complex.
 While personalized electrocardiographic (ECG) data offers a non-invasive alternative, the scarcity of ECG data annotated with atrial substrate status has significantly hindered the development of accurate deep learning models.

 To address this challenge, our work introduces the **ECG-DiReNet** (ECG Diagnosis via Diffusion-Reinforced Network).
 This approach is highly effective because: